irmen/prog8/docs/source/programming.rst

 setmsb (x, value)
     Sets the most significant byte of word variable x to a new value.
 Leaves the LSB untouched.

-sizeof (name)
+sizeof (name)  ;  sizeof (number)
-    Number of bytes that the object 'name' occupies in memory.
+    Number of bytes that the object 'name', or the number 'number' occupies in memory.
     This is a constant determined by the data type of the object.
 For instance, for a variable of type uword, the sizeof is 2.
     For an 10 element array of floats, it is 50 (on the C64, where a float is 5 bytes).
     Note: usually you will be interested in the number of elements in an array, use len() for that.